SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 ## Why do we have Dependencies?

 - Don't need to write everything ourselves
-- If there's an established library / package that does what we need consider using it
+- If there's an established library / package that does what we need, consider using it
 - But adding a new dependency is adding risk
   - A new dependency might conflict with our other dependencies
   - It might have bugs that affect the correctness of our project